-Many MBA applicants feel that they are purchasing a brand when they choose a school to attend, but the educational experience is what is crucial to your future, and no one will affect your education more than your professors.
+Many MBA applicants feel that they are purchasing a brand when they choose which business school to attend, but the educational experience itself is what is crucial to your future, and no one will affect your education more than your professors.
 Each Wednesday, we profile a standout professor as identified by students.
 Today, we focus on Paul Marshall from Harvard Business School (HBS).

-For more information about HBS and 14 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about Harvard Business School and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.